Backdoor Decomposable Monotone Circuits and their Propagation Complete Encodings: Conclusion and Further Research

+We have shown that PC-BDMCs are polynomially equivalent to PC encodings~\citep[introduced by][]{BM12}.
+In particular, the language of disjunctions of PC encodings is polynomially equivalent to PC encodings.
+By a slight modification of our construction, we get a similar result for URC encodings which is a generalization of the results of~\citet{BJM12}.
+We have demonstrated that PC-BDMCs and PC encodings have the same properties as DNNFs with respect to query answering and transformations considered in the knowledge compilation map~\cite{DM02}.
+Using the results of~\citet{BCMS14,BCMS16}, PC encodings and PC-BDMCs are strictly more succinct than DNNFs and we have shown that they are also strictly more succinct than generalized PC-backdoor trees we have introduced in Section~\ref{sec:relations}.

-As the main result of this paper we have shown that a \(\mathcal{C}\)-BDMC \(D\) representing a function \(f(\vek{x})\) can be transformed in polynomial time into a \(\mathcal{C}\) encoding of \(f(\vek{x})\) for class \(\mathcal{C}\) being CC, DC, URC, or PC\@.
-As a consequence, the target compilation languages of \(\mathcal{C}\)-BDMCs and \(\mathcal{C}\) encodings are equally succinct for these classes in the sense of the knowledge compilation map~\cite{DM02}.
-A \(\mathcal{C}\) encoding of \(f(\vek{x})\) can be used to answer some of the queries on \(f(\vek{x})\) using only unit propagation.
-This form is also well suited for embedding the constraint into a larger instance of SAT\@.
-The form of a \(\mathcal{C}\)-BDMC can be used as a target language of knowledge compilation, since it is suitable to combine several \(\mathcal{C}\) encodings together.
-This form can also be useful when considering the modifications of the techniques of compiling a CNF into a DNNF~\cite{D04,LM17,MMBH12} so that the process of splitting the formula into pieces stops earlier than at the literals.
-It is a possible direction of further research to determine whether one can use this idea to construct a compiler of a CNF into a BDMC which uses for example prime 2-CNFs (which are PC) or renamable Horn formulas (which are URC) as a base class.
+Although PC encodings and PC-BDMCs are polynomially equivalent, a compilation from a CNF into a PC-BDMC can be easier than to a PC encoding.
+In particular, we might consider modifications of the techniques of compiling a CNF into a DNNF~\citep[see e.g.,][]{D04,LM17,MMBH12} such that the process of splitting the formula into pieces stops at encodings from a class $\mathcal{C}$, so earlier than at the literals.
+Note that some of the compilers into a DNNF~\citep[e.g., D4 introduced by][]{LM17} actually compile into a Decision DNNF which is a DNNF where only decision nodes and decomposable \(\land\)-gates are allowed.
+It is natural to consider $\mathcal{C}$-BDMCs restricted in the same way.
+Such Decision $\mathcal{C}$-BDMCs form a language more restricted than general $\mathcal{C}$-BDMCs, but still more general than generalized $\mathcal{C}$-backdoor trees.
+Further research is needed to determine whether one can construct a reasonably efficient compiler of a CNF formula into a \(\mathcal{C}\)-BDMC which uses for example prime 2-CNFs (which are PC) or renamable Horn formulas (which are URC) as the base class $\mathcal{C}$.